M-Khay/Bridge-International-Demo-Project/README.md

 ![Add New Pupil Error](/images/addnewpupilerror.jpeg)

-# How to use the app :

-The app works in both offline and online more.
-But due to limited time constraint there might be cases when you are using the app in offline mode and you suddenly comes online, then you have to exit the app and come back to it to load new data.

 # Future Goals :
 While this is just the MVP of the actual prodcut, given more time there are few advances which this app would need to give its users a flawless and memorable experience.